 Wholesalers & Importers

-Increasing globalisation and the interconnectivity of global markets has seen activity in the import, export and wholesale sectors heat up post-GFC, with Asia making up over 70% of Australia’s two way trade composition.
+Increasing globalisation and the interconnectivity of global markets has seen extensive activity in Australia's import, export and wholesale sectors, with APEC (Asia-Pacific Economic Cooperation) members making up over 70% of Australia’s total trade composition.

-Importing into Australia can carry with it a number of risk exposures which can vary significantly depending on the nature of the goods you import and wholesale.
+Importing to, or exporting from Australia can carry with it a number of risk exposures, many of which can vary significantly depending on the nature of the goods in question.

 There are a number of insurance covers available for importers and wholesalers which can address your risk exposures and protect your key assets: